 Analysis.
 Under alternative 3, hunting would be managed in the entire Preserve through a science-based adaptive management process.
-The adverse impacts of this alternative from nonnative invasive wildlife species would be the same as those of alternative 1.
+The adverse impacts of this alternative from nonnative invasive wildlife species would be very similar to those of alternative 1.

-With this alternative the NPS and FWC, in consultation with the USFWS, would have the option of making changes to hunting management protocol if a need arises to control nonnative invasive wildlife species, such as the Burmese python, as documented by monitoring data and the adaptive management triggers outlined in chapter 2.
+With this alternative the NPS and FWC, in consultation with the USFWS, would have the option of making changes to hunting management protocol if a need arises to control nonnative invasive wildlife species, such as the Burmese python.
 The ability to institute a hunting season (or other hunting regulations) for nonnative invasive wildlife species that pose a threat to native wildlife populations would have a long-term, minor to moderate, beneficial impact on native wildlife populations in the entire Preserve.
-However, additional NEPA analysis and documentation may have to be conducted to implement such measures.

 Long-term, negligible, adverse impacts from nonnative wildlife species throughout the Preserve would result from the selection of alternative 3.
+Long-term, minor to moderate, beneficial effects to native wildlife populations would occur throughout the Preserve as a result of the ability to implement special hunting regulations to target control of nonnative invasive wildlife species that pose a problem.

 Cumulative Impacts.
 Cumulative impacts from projects other than this Hunting Management Plan would be the same under alternative 3 as described under alternative 1.
 When the likely effects of implementing the actions contained in alternative 3 are added to the effects of other past, present, and reasonably foreseeable actions as described above, there would be a long-term, minor, beneficial cumulative impact to native wildlife species from the control of nonnative invasive wildlife species in the region.
-The actions contained in alternative 3 would contribute a negligible adverse increment to the cumulative impact of other projects.
+The actions contained in alternative 3 would contribute a minor to moderate, beneficial increment to the cumulative impact of other projects.

 Conclusion.
-Collectively, impacts to native wildlife populations from nonnative invasive wildlife species from alternative 1 would be long-term, negligible, and adverse throughout the Preserve.
+Collectively, impacts to native wildlife populations from the control of nonnative invasive wildlife species from alternative 3 would be long-term, minor to moderate, and beneficial throughout the Preserve.